MalcolmMcLean/optionparser/README.md

 A commandline options parser in portable ANSI C

-The option parser is designed to allow calling programmers to parse options cleanly and easily in the main() fucntion, taking most of the error checking and parse logic out of the claling program.
+The option parser is designed to allow calling programmers to parse options cleanly and easily in the main() function, taking most of the error checking and parse logic out of the calling program.

 ## Public functions